Film: King Kong vs. Godzilla

 - Monumental Battle: Kong and Godzilla duel to the death atop Mt.
 Fuji before working their way to the Pacific.

-- Monumental Damage: Godzilla and Kong do their best to tear the Atami Castle to shreds.
+- Monumental Damage: Godzilla and Kong do their best to smash the Atami Castle to rubble.

 - Mr. Exposition: Dr. Shigezawa, played by Akihiko Hirata.
 Eric Carter, Yutaka Omura and Dr. Arnold Johnson in the U.S. version also count.

 - Off Model: The stop-motion model used for Godzilla's infamous dropkick only resembles the suit very slightly.
-Kong's puppet used for closeups, as well as the suit itself, also qualifies.
+Kong's puppet used for closeups also qualifies, being largely different from the costume.

 - Opening Narration: Parodied.
 It's revealed the ominous narration was only part of the show Tako was sponsoring and the host laughs before shifting focus to the arctic ocean.
 Played straight in the U.S. cut, complete with the same fake spinning globe and a stock quote from Hamlet.
 Averted in the Champion Festival edit, which begins with Tako watching the show on TV instead.